0oSaraho0/pp3-adventure_game/README.md

 -------

 # Features left to implement

 I'm pretty happy with the features this game has at the moment.
 The game could be expanded with further branches to go and explore.
 For instance, when riding the dragon, instead of dying at that point it could take you on another bit of adventure needed for the game instead.
+I also left the game endings open for further adventures.
+These could be expanded.

 # Bugs